elastic/beats/packetbeat/protos/hl7v2/README.md

 segment_selection_mode: Include

-### Set the field selection mode, Include (only the fields specified will be matched) or Exclude (everything except the fields specified will be matched)
+### Set the field selection mode, Include (only the fields specified will be matched) or Exclude (everything except the fields specified will be matched).
+Refines segment selection mode.

 field_selection_mode: Include

-### Set the component selection mode, Include (only the components specified will be matched) or Exclude (everything except the components specified will be matched)
+### Set the component selection mode, Include (only the components specified will be matched) or Exclude (everything except the components specified will be matched).
+Refines field selection mode.

 component_selection_mode: Include